alifyandra/angular-video-page/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

+## Development server

+Make sure that the backend server is properly running along with the database (instructions available on the backend repo).
+Once that is done, this app is hardcoded to request at `http://localhost:8080` for the backend.

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Installation

 To run this application, be sure to have `node.js` installed.
 Then run